 Is it advisable to do strength exercises, such as lifting weights, or is it preferable to abstain from such activities when following a Feldenkrais program.

 Just be sure to put a few hours between your ATM studies and weight lifting, both before and after the ATM.
-This allows you to be sensitive enough to maximize benefits of ATM study (heavier efforts make us less sensitive).
+This allows you to be sensitive enough to maximize benefits of ATM study (since heavier efforts make us less sensitive).
 Strength training, while paying attention with a focus on the “how” of the movement (just like in ATM lessons) is great if it works for you, especially free weights or moving your own bodyweight: pushups, pull-ups, TRX kinds of things.
 I’m not a fan of machines for strength training.
 They decide your mechanics for you, and there’s not enough variability in the repetitions.